arjundeshx/sequencespace/_posts/2023-06-20-machine-learning-for-de-novo-design-1.md

 Theese tokens were then one-hot encoded to embeddings (vectors with all zeros except for a 1 in the position corresponding to that token).

+The paper trained its model on **the RDKit canonical SMILES of 1.5 million structures from ChEMBL**; molecules are essentially graphs, and SMILES traverses them in a sequential way, so there are often many different valid ways to represent the same molecule using SMILES by traversing the molecular graph in a different order.
+This adds additional complexity to the task that the model has to learn (would require the model to learn that differing representations can mean the same thing) - to avoid this problem, a **canonicalization algorithm** is used, which produces a single, deterministic, text-based representation from one molecule called the **canonical SMILES**.

 ## Generating SMILES strings using RNNs
+RNNs are neural networks designed for sequences, and in this paper, they are used for next-token prediction given a SMILES string.
+Architectures like LSTMs and GRUs are typically used to avoid the exploding/vanishing gradient problem when working with RNNs (since backpropagation through time involves multiplying many gradient terms together); this paper uses GRUs for SMILES generation (3 layers, 1024 units each).
+An RNN can then be fed a start token **`GO`** and be used to generate a SMILES string, which ends when it predicts the next token to be the end-of-string **`EOS`** token.

+Training of the RNN is chieved through **maximum likelihood estimation** which aims to maximize the likelihood that the model assigns to the corect token when predicting a probability distribution over what the next character is likely to be.

+The RNN/GRU model produced by initial training is called the **Prior**. **94% of sequences produced by the Prior model in this study were valid molecular structures, and 90% of those were novel structures outside of the training set** demonstrating the capability of this method to predict novel molecular structures that remain valid.
+This means that the model has learned "chemical rules"; for example, it knows that once it opens an aromatic ring with a number, it "expects" to eventually close that ring with a matching number.

+## Reinforcement Learning